-ATC Notices The ATC Notices service will send messages to the phone numbers and email addresses you select below where the soccurs: (a) Your filed flight plan has been accepted by ATC (b) An ATC change to your flight plan's route is detected ien any of these If this change is detected early enough, the text message or email you receive will include an "EasyAmend" or amend your flight to the ATC assigned routing. ption to easily Amending your flight plan increases the likelihood of being "Cleared as Filed" by the ATC.
-However, IFR clear determined by ATC and circumstances may not always allow "Cleared as Filed" even with this amendment. ances are Leidos Fit Svc will send messages to the Text Message Phone Numbers you select below (Variable msgs/Flig Standard text message rates may apply.
+ATC Notices The ATC Notices service will send messages to the phone numbers and email addresses you select below when any of these events occurs: (a) Your filed flight plan has been accepted by ATC (b) An ATC change to your flight plan's route is detected If this change is detected early enough, the text message or email you receive will include an "EasyAmend" option to easily amend your flight to the ATC assigned routing.
+Amending your flight plan increases the likelihood of being "Cleared as Filed" by the ATC.
+However, IFR clearances are determined by ATC and circumstances may not always allow "Cleared as Filed" even with this amendment.
+Leidos Fit Svc will send messages to the Text Message Phone Numbers you select below (Variable msgs/Flight).
+Standard text message rates may apply.
 For U.S. Phone Numbers: Text HELP to 240-883-5487 for help.
 Text STOP to 240-883-5487 to cancel.
 For Canadian Phone Numbers: Text HELP to 855-934-0038 for help.
-Text STOP to 855-934-0038 to cancel. ht).
+Text STOP to 855-934-0038 to cancel.
 Note: Service available for IFR, MIFR, and YFR flight rules.
-Registration Status: Registered Messages will be sent to the contacts entered below Add from My Contacts Add Text Phone Number Add ress No contacts are currently registered.
-Terms of Service Cancel
+Registration Status: Registered Messages will be sent to the contacts entered below Add from Add Text Add Email Address Address No contacts are currently registered.
+Terms of Service OK Cancel

 The ATC Notices service will send messages to email addresses and phone numbers registered for the service.
-The messages are sent when the user files or amends an IFR or MIFR flight plan and it is accepted by ATC.
+The messages are sent when the user files or amends an IFR, MIFR, or YFR flight plan and it is accepted by ATC.
 If ATC changes the route of flight a message will be sent showing the change in routing of the flight.
 If the route change is detected early enough the email will include an "EasyAmend" link and text message will include an option, to allow the flight plan to be amended to the ATC assigned routing.
 The dialog will display a list of all contacts registered for the service.
 If no contacts have been registered, then the dialog will display "No contacts are currently registered."